polevaultweb/wpos3-acceptance-testing-example/README.md

 1. Copy the `codeception.dist.yml` file to `codeception.yml`
 1. Enter your AWS key, secret and bucket name in the `S3Filesystem` module config in `codeception.yml`
 1. Configure your local database credentials in the `WPDb` module config in `codeception.yml`
-1. Add `wpos3-acceptance.test` to your hosts file pointing to `/tests/tmp/wp` in the cloned repo
+1. Add a virtual host for `wpos3-acceptance.test` pointing to `/tests/tmp/wp` in the cloned repo

 ## Running the Tests